mukul273/Advanced_Java/README.md

 minBy returns the collector that produces the minimal elements according to a given comparator
 maxBy returns the collector that produces the maximum elements according to a given comparator

+### Collectors.summingInt() and Collectors.averagingInt()
+summingInt() returns a collector that constructs sum of the integer valued function applied to input elements averagingInt() returns a collector that constructs average of the integer valued function applied to input elements

 * [Official Gradle documentation](https://docs.gradle.org)